frziniv/simple-python-scripts/README.md

     """
     Prompts the user for their name and then prints a personalized greeting.
     """
-    # Ask the user to enter their name
+    # Ask the user to enter
     name = input("Please enter your name: ")

     # Create a greeting message